-This post is my response to Secret Teacher article in the Guardian “Secret Teacher: brilliant eccentrics are a dying breed in education”
+This post is my response to the Secret Teacher article in the Guardian “Secret Teacher: brilliant eccentrics are a dying breed in education”

-Having said that I do recognize that the regimented approach to AfL meant that the weaker teachers in a school had a crutch.
+Having said that, I do recognize that the regimented approach to AfL meant that the weaker teachers in a school had a crutch.
 They had a methodology they could learn, practice and implement.
 It meant that those teachers with less character and eccentricities could be deemed to be successful practitioners.
-This I regard as a positive thing but I do wish, as the Secret Teacher, that the one-size fits all pedagogical model hadn’t destroyed the eccentric teacher.
+This I regard as a positive thing, but I do wish, as the Secret Teacher, that the one-size-fits-all pedagogical model hadn’t destroyed the eccentric teacher.
 And I am sure Dylan Wiliam and Paul Black never intended their seminal work to be implemented in such a manner.